openhwgroup/programs/program/Project Descriptions and Plans/SDK/sdk-project-concept.md

 ### Component 8 - Overall SDK integration and installer

-The SDK _is_ the integration of all the previous components combined with its installer.
-Goal is a single download that the user runs and everything is set up.

-Versions will be needed for Windows, Linux (various), MacOS, each of which have different formats (`.msi`, `.deb`, `.rpm`, ...)
+The SDK _is_ the integration of all the previous components combined with an installer.
+The goal for the _installer_ is that it is provided as a single, binary executable file which when executed installs everything ready-to-run.
+Everything will be included in the single installer binary (including the IDE, debugger, tool chains, documentation and examples etc.).
+The user simply downloads the file from the OpenHW SDK web page and executes it to install everything.
+Specific flavors will be needed for Windows, Linux (various) and MacOS host operating systems.

-There wil be be some overlap with the IDE component, since Eclipse CDT has its own installer.

 **Current status:** Not started

 ## Why Open Hardware Group should do this project

 The SDK is the "shop window" for the CORE-V project.
 It is the vehicle through which uses will experience CORE-V for the first time.
 The user must be able to install software seamlessly and be able to get started with their first project easily.
-This will require a set of "starter" example projects, getting started guides, tutorials, user manuals and refeference documentation, much provided both as physical text and via video and online help systems.
+This will require a set of "starter" example projects, getting started guides, tutorials, user manuals and reference documentation, much provided both as physical text and via video and online help systems.

 ### Summary of Development